-Samsung Galaxy S, Galaxy S II and Galaxy Ace cut from Apple trialAlex Wagner - Senior News Editor
+Samsung Galaxy S, Galaxy S II and Galaxy Ace cut from Apple trialAlex Wagner - Editorial Director of News and Content

 There are over 20 Samsung-made devices currently involved in the company's trial with Apple that's currently going on, but today Samsung managed to get three of its products axed from the case.
 According to reports from The Verge and AllThingsD, the international versions of the Galaxy S and Galaxy S II, as well as the Galaxy Ace, have all been dropped from the trial by Judge Lucy Koh.